 I’m typically an optimist, but I was having the HARDEST time seeing the silver lining in this situation.
 But there is one comment that was sent to me that I didn’t understand at the time, but I do now.
 I was told that while they understood I was hurting, they also knew that my experience would one day allow me to help other women through THEIR experience.
 And how right they were!

-For whatever reason, the topic of miscarriage is extremely taboo.
-It’s just not something that people talk about.
+Miscarriage is just not something that people talk about.
 So, when it happens to you, you think you’re the only one.
 You feel completely alone in what you’re going through.